digidotcom/xbee-micropython/samples/power_management/idle_polling/README.md

 * One module is the *coordinator*, which will receive the sensor readings.
   Configure the following AT commands on the coordinator:
-  * Set **AP** to 1 to enable API mode, making it easier to see transmissions from the client using XCTU.
+  * Set **AP** to 1 to enable API mode, making it easier to see transmissions from the client using XBee Studio.
   * Set **CE** to 1 to make the device a coordinator.
   * Set **SP** to 0x7D0 (20 seconds).
 This indicates how long end devices will go between polls, and is used to determine the timeout for transmissions.